How to use examples of unreasonable behaviour to divorce your partner

 According to the Office of National Statistics, unreasonable behaviour is the most used grounds for divorce.
 This is also the most used grounds for the dissolution of civil partnerships.
 As we do not yet have ‘no-fault divorce’ in England and Wales (though UK divorce law is changing in late 2021 and no-fault divorce will be available to use), one person has to divorce the other, turning the process into a blame game.
 This can cause unnecessary acrimony at times of high emotional stress.
 Read our guide on examples of unreasonable behaviour and how to use them, to keep your divorce as amicable as possible.

-Guide to examples for unreasonable behaviour
+Guide to examples of unreasonable behaviour

 Step one: Have you done your research?